 Kurabayashi: This kind of evaluation system would seem to encourage even those who are relatively new to the company to take on challenges without fear of failure.
-I would think that it has helped to motivate young people.
+I think it helped to motivate young people.
 Can you actually feel new changes taking place within the company?